reposense/RepoSense/docs/UserGuide.md

         - Day
         - Week
 - Since & Until : The date range for the ramp charts display.
+- Reverse: Checkbox.
+    - Reverse the order of ramp charts display.
 - Group : Checkbox.
     - If checked, authors that have contributed to the same repository and branch will be displayed next to each other.
     - This overrides the sort function.